thejspr/thejspr.com/_posts/2015-01-09-going-freelance.md

 entrepreneurship and working for myself.
 This led me to start freelancing on nights and weekends in August 2013 to gauge whether this way of working was for me.
-Over the next year I worked with several clients, learning a lot about freelancing and more importantly confirming that I'd like to go freelance full-time.
+Over the next year I worked with several clients, learning a lot about entrepreneurship and more importantly confirming that I'd like to go work for myself full-time.

 Having made the decision I started saving up money that would give me a run-way to get my company up and running, without having to worry about not being able